Mvke/Portfolio/README.md

 # Portfolio
 While using Visual Studio Code download Live Server extension.
 Then go to Portfolio/dist/index.html and right click the code.
-You find Open with Live server.
+You find Open with Live Server.

 Or click the link I have in this project description.